apivideo/api.video-java-client/docs/UploadTokensApi.md

     UploadTokensApi apiInstance = client.uploadTokens();

-    TokenCreatePayload tokenCreatePayload = new TokenCreatePayload(); //
+    TokenCreationPayload tokenCreationPayload = new TokenCreationPayload(); //
-    tokenCreatePayload.setTtl(); // Time in seconds that the token will be active.
+    tokenCreationPayload.setTtl(); // Time in seconds that the token will be active.
 A value of 0 means that the token has no exipration date.
 The default is to have no expiration.

     try {
-      UploadToken result = apiInstance.createToken(tokenCreatePayload);
+      UploadToken result = apiInstance.createToken(tokenCreationPayload);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling UploadTokensApi#createToken");